— TOURS

 Private Group Tour Offerings:

-1. Civil Rights Walking Tour: This tour tell the dramatic story of the civil rights movement in Durham.
+1. Civil Rights Walking Tour: This tour tells the story of the civil rights movement in Durham.
 This exciting tour focuses on many of the sites in downtown Durham that were important during the civil rights movement of the 1950s and 60s, including the Durham County Courthouse, the Durham Arts Council (the former site of Durham High School and City Hall), and the Kress and Woolworth buildings, sites of sit-in protests.
 Learn about the contributions of ordinary Durham residents to the struggle for equality, as well as local leaders like Floyd McKissick and national leaders, such as Martin Luther King, Jr., who brought America’s attention to the campaign for civil rights in the Bull City.

 2. Durham Architecture Walking Tour: Learn how the city has transformed itself from a rough-and tumble manufacturing center to a city of advanced technology and medicine.
 Our tour guides describe the history of many of the landmark buildings that make up the Downtown Historic District.
 Featured on the tour are the 1915 First National Bank, the 1921 Mechanics and Farmers Bank building, and the 1933 Snow Building.
 Built by the successful entrepreneurs of early 20th century Durham, buildings downtown were created by nationally known architects, as well as local architects.
 There are examples of many popular 20th century styles, including Art Deco, Italianate, Neo-Classical, and post-World War II modern.